naikymen/klipper-homing-extruder/README.md

 Critical limitations: you should know this beforehand.

-- Only the cartesian kinematic has been adapted (others could be without much work).
+- Only the **cartesian** kinematic has been adapted.
+Others could be without much work, this is a good place for contributions.
+- Acceleration is shared among all axes.
+Abrupt speed changes in the ABC axes will cause XYZ movements to slow down accordingly.
-- Most of the modules in "extra" have not been tested to work.
+- Most of the modules in "extra" have not been tested and might not work.
 - Limitations stated further down this readme.

 [![Klipper](docs/img/klipper-logo-small.png)](https://www.klipper3d.org/)